gradle/gradle/design-docs/features/composite-build/tooling-api-model/composed-in-daemon/README.md

 The execution of composite build models needs a composite build specific `BuildActionExecuter`.
 The contextual information of the composite build, like participant builds, should be passed in `ConsumerOperationParameters`/`ProviderOperationParameters` parameter.
 These parameters should be mapped to a `BuildActionParameters` implementation that contains the composite build related contextual information in an instance of a `CompositeParameters` type.
 When the composite parameters are available, the `BuildActionExecuter` implementation should be chosen accordingly.

-That launcher module already depends on tooling-api and core modules.
+The launcher module already depends on tooling-api and core modules.
 Therefore using the tooling api for accessing participant projects should be possible.

 ### Test coverage

-Existing test coverage added in the previous composite build stories should pass.
+- Existing test coverage added in the previous composite build stories should pass.
+- Check that retrieving a model causes a daemon to be started for the participant
+  - the test code can use `DaemonLogsAnalyzer` for inspecting daemons

 ### Documentation